 - MBA in Canada without GMAT

 - Application Process for MBA in Canada

 Canada is home to numerous universities that rank among the top 10 Business Schools in the world.
 With unique amenities, Canada is among the top choice for Indian students to pursue a career and also paves the way for getting Permanent residency (PR) and citizenship.
 Here are a few reasons to study MBA in Canada.

 - Affordable Fees and Cost of Living: Being a country with publicly funded higher education, the MBA degree programs are known for their high quality at affordable fees.
 MBA courses in Canada are much cheaper as compared to the USA, UK etc. Apart from the academic fees, Canada also has lower costs of living expenses in comparison with other countries.

 - Work Opportunities: With emerging careers and newer projects being undertaken, Canada has numerous job opportunities in the fields of Business, Management, Accounting, etc.

 - Quality Education: Canada has been globally acclaimed for its MBA programs, teaching methods and other research facilities.
-The country leaves no stone unturned for providing students with the best education with advanced facilities, laboratories, and course curriculum.
+The country leaves no stone unturned for providing students with the best education with advanced facilities, laboratories, and course curricula.
 This helps students develop unique skills alongside analytics skills required for business and management.

-General Eligibility for MBA in Canada
+General Eligibility for MBA in Canada for Indian Students

 There are certain eligibility requirements that are constant throughout universities in Canada when you apply for an MBA.
 Here are the general requirements to study MBA in Canada: